 Since Chefchaouen wasn’t on our itinerary, I thought figuring out how to get there would be the biggest headache for planning our girls trip to Morocco.
 Little did I know that WHAT TO WEAR in Morocco would be the most common subject in our group chat.
 Although Morocco gets millions of tourists from Europe, North America and other parts of the world, it is still a traditional Muslim country.
-We’re so used to short shorts and crop tops traveling to warm destinations that conservative wear was the last thing on our mind.
-If you’re traveling to a country where “bow wow” isn’t acceptable, here are some ideas of what to wear in Morocco as a female travel.
+We’re so used to short shorts and crop tops traveling to warm destinations so finding appropriate clothing for Morocco was tough.
+If you’re traveling to a country where “bow wow” isn’t acceptable, here are some ideas of what to wear in Morocco as a woman.

 Maxi or Midi Dress and Cardigan

 When picking out what to wear in Morocco, it is also good to be mindful of the weather.
 When we visited Marrakech, it was hot!
 We decided that cotton maxi dresses were appropriate clothing for Morocco due to the weather.
 If you have a strapless or sleeveless dress, you can bring along a cardigan to cover your shoulders and arms.

 Cover your bum and wear a tunic with some ankle or calf length leggings or jeans.
 I’d suggest wearing at night since it gets cooler.
 It also gives mosquitoes less opportunity to feast on your legs.

 I love jumpsuits.
 They’re comfortable and you can dress them up or down.
 Pictured above is the jumpsuit I wore during our food tour in Marrakech.